MundoDele Spanish Grammar

 When do you use the subjunctive in Spanish?

-Use the subjunctive after many expressions of wish, doubt, emotion, uncertainty, purpose, hypothetical meaning and non-specific reference: quiero que vengas, dudo que sea verdad, busco alguien que hable español.
+Use the subjunctive after many expressions of wish, doubt, emotion, uncertainty, purpose, hypothetical meaning and non-specific reference: quiero que vengas, dudo que sea verdad, busco a alguien que hable español.

 Why is it creo que viene but no creo que venga?